 The Environmental Protection Agency has an extensive body of knowledge about septic systems on its site, including some excellent pointers on how to treat your septic system in order to ensure its long life and avoid any unnecessary expenses.
 Simple considerations like the following will make a big difference:

-The most common repair you will perform on your septic system is filter replacement.
-Expect to pay around $230 to install a quality filter for your septic tank.
+Septic tank repair costs $600 to $3,000 on average.
+The most common repair is filter replacement for $200 to $300.
 Additional repairs include fittings, pipes, risers, and lids which can likely be fixed for around $100 or less.
-Other times when your septic pump goes out, this repair will generally cost near $500 to replace.
+Other times when your septic pump goes out, this repair will generally cost near $500 to $1,300 to replace.

 In some cases where your septic professional is unable to pump your system, they may recommend cleaning the drain field lines, replacing the filter and fracturing the soil.
-This process involves a 300-pound blast of air through a hollow tube in the ground, which costs around $1,500 to perform.
+This process involves a 300-pound blast of air through a hollow tube in the ground.
+Leach field rejuvenation costs $1,000 to $5,000 on average.

 Did the septic cleaning service determine you might need a new system?
 A traditional septic tank for a three-bedroom house will average around $3,250.
 For conventional systems, it might be possible to get a suitable system installed for under $5,000 in the Midwest, whereas in coastal areas, one could cost $10,000 or more.
 For an engineered system, the costs will average around $15,000.

 A septic system works by receiving all the wastewater from your home through underground pipes in a buried tank that is usually made out of concrete, plastic, or fiberglass.
 Once the wastewater goes into the tank, it will sit there until the solids separate from the liquids, at which point they will sink to the bottom of the tank and form a sludge, while the oils and grease form a scum which rises to the top.